Asics Gel Flux 3 Fully Reviewed for Quality Review Facts

 The men’s version weighs in at only 11.5 ounces and the women’s at 9.5 ounces.
 While this is relatively light for a full on running shoe, especially a road shoe with a good bit of cushion underneath, this may feel slightly heavy to those used to a minimalist option

-The big tradeoff in this shoe is that you get more weight but more protection and cushion underneath.
+The significant tradeoff in this shoe is that you get more weight but more protection and cushion underneath.

 With a full mesh upper, there is no problem letting air in to cool and dry the foot.
 Even with the attached synthetic uppers, air can move through very well.
-Many full running shoes trap heat in, but the Gel Flux 3 is able to keep you comfortable as you move down the road for miles.
+Many full running shoes trap heat in, but the Gel Flux 3 can keep you comfortable as you walk down the road for miles.

 Running shoes are often designed for a specific task and Asics are no different.